 Asperger’s has difficulties with social interaction, speech, and some development.

-Not all patients are the same and a variation of severity of symptoms can be seen.
+Several behavioral differences or changes can be seen in the first 2-3 years.
+It is important to remember that not all patients are the same and a variation of the severity of symptoms can be seen.

 He or She also might not completely understand some social things, that someone of their own age would typically understand.

 – Some awkwardness in social settings